PTL-Unibo/Merlino2D/README.md

 The folder also contains the file **species_database.csv**, where information about the mass and charge of species should be stored.

-In addition, the folder contains experimental results obtained by [Kiousis et al.](https://iopscience.iop.org/article/10.1088/1009-0630/16/4/11) for an I-V characteristic of a corona discharge in a wire-cylinder configuration (**Experimental_Results_50u_5m_30m.csv**), used for comparison with the results obtained from the code.
+In addition, the folder contains experimental results obtained by [Kiousis et al.](https://iopscience.iop.org/article/10.1088/1009-0630/16/4/11) for an I-V characteristic of a corona discharge in a wire-cylinder configuration (**Experimental_Results_50u_5m_30m.csv**), used for comparison with the results obtained from the code when running the test **c_CoronaWireCylinder.m**.

 ---
 ### doc/